-Most of us know that it’s important to see a doctor for an annual checkup – though, that may have been delayed or fallen by the wayside during an unprecedented last year.
+Most of us know that it’s important to see a doctor for an annual checkup – though, that may have been delayed or fallen by the wayside during the ongoing pandemic.
 During your working years, that annual checkup typically means a full physical.
 But once you become eligible for Medicare, you’ll likely start hearing about something called an annual wellness visit.

 Unlike a standard head-to-toe physical, an annual wellness visit is primarily focused on preventive care, health screenings and wellness planning.
 It gives you an opportunity to have a conversation with your doctor about your health status and goals – then create a long-term plan to help you meet those goals and maximize your well-being.

 While Original Medicare doesn’t cover an annual physical, some Medicare Advantage plans do.
 However, everyone enrolled in Original Medicare or Medicare Advantage is eligible for an annual wellness visit at no additional cost.
 If your Medicare Advantage plan includes coverage for an annual comprehensive physical exam, ask your provider if the annual wellness visit and the physical can be scheduled during the same visit.

 The misconception that the annual wellness visit is the same as a physical could be part of the reason why so few Medicare enrollees take advantage of the benefit – only about 23% of beneficiaries enrolled in Original Medicare attended a wellness visit.

 Below you’ll find an overview of what to expect from your annual wellness visit – and hopefully the motivation to schedule one.

 Your primary care provider, whether in person or virtually, will review your relevant medical history, including major illnesses, surgeries, your current medical condition and medications you’re taking.